-Thirty eight, Mk.
-3b First Opens were built under lot number 30982 in 1985 at Derby Litchurch Lane Works for use on the West Coast main line.
-The Mk.
-3b coaches featured revised style lighting units and luggage racks compared to the earlier built Mk.3a coaches as well as built in tail lamps at the vehicle ends and revised IC80 style seats.
+Thirty eight Mark 3B First Opens were built under lot number 30982 in 1985 at Derby Litchurch Lane works for use on the West Coast main line.
+The Mark 3B coaches featured revised style lighting units and luggage racks compared to the earlier built Mark 3A coaches as well as built in tail lamps at the vehicle ends and revised IC80 type seats.
 Twenty two of the build were branded as ‘InterCity Pullman’, nineteen of which were named including 11074 which was christened ‘Thomas Brassey’ using white lettering, mid vehicle, on the red stripe.
-Turned out from new in InterCity Executive livery (the precursor of Swallow livery) the Pullman coaches were for use in the Manchester, Liverpool and Lancashire Pullmans whilst the remainder of the build were for normal West Coast main line services displacing some of the Mk.
-3a FOs which were converted to addition RFM vehicles to allow the remaining Mk.
-1 catering vehicles to be taken out of service and the entire West Coast catering operation to move over to modular operation.
+Turned out from new in InterCity Executive livery (the precursor of ‘Swallow’ livery) the Pullman coaches were for use in the Manchester, Liverpool and Lancashire Pullmans whilst the remainder of the build were for normal West Coast main line services displacing some of the Mark 3A FOs which were converted to additional RFM catering vehicles.

-Following cessation of InterCity Pullman services, all of the West Coast Mk.
-3s operated as a common pool until the arrival of the Pendolinos which saw 11074 placed in store.
-Transfer to Norwich Crown Point followed where 11074 became a training vehicle before being earmarked for use on East Coast main line services and moved to Ilford Works to await refurbishment.
-The transfer of Mk.
-3 coaches to East Coast was subsequently shelved and 11074 eventually returned to store at Long Marston.
+Following cessation of InterCity Pullman services, all of the West Coast Mark 3s operated as a common pool under InterCity and, later, Virgin Trains operation until the arrival of the Pendolinos which saw 11074 taken off lease in March 2005.
+Transfer to Norwich Crown Point followed later the same month where 11074 became a training vehicle at the depot, eventually being placed into store at Long Marston.